Peacekeeping: Women's participation in peacekeeping

 As of July 2016, women serve in every UN peacekeeping mission either as troops, police, or civilian staff.
 In 1993, women made up 1% of deployed uniformed personnel.
 In 2020, out of approximately 95,000 peacekeepers, women constituted 4.8% of military personnel, 10.9% of police personnel, and 34% of justice and corrections personnel in UN peacekeeping missions.
 As of September 2021, no state contributing more than 100 UN peacekeepers nominates more than 25% women; in absolute numbers, the largest female contingents are provided by Ethiopia (578 female peacekeepers, or 12% of its total forces), Rwanda (500/10%), and Ghana (389/17%).
 While there is no set target for the proportion of women among military personnel, the UN is requesting contributing states to nominate a minimum of 20% women for policer officer positions and 30% for justice and corrections personnel.
+In 2024, the number of women in the military personnel of UN peace operations decreased, while their proportion increased.
+The proportional increase has continued since the launch of the Uniformed Gender Parity Strategy.
+The decline in absolute numbers can be traced back to the closure of MINUSMA.
+In June 2024, women constituted 8.6% of the total military personnel deployed in UN peace operations, which was an increase of 1.3% compared with the previous year.

 Theoretical basis for peacekeeping

 While much has been written about peacekeeping and what peacekeepers do, very little empirical research has taken place in order to identify the manner in which peacekeepers can have an impact in a post-conflict environment.
 Columbia University Professor Virginia Page Fortna attempted to categorize four causal mechanisms through which peacekeepers have the opportunity to lay the groundwork for a lasting peace.
 Fortna's four mechanisms are as follows: